Launch Your Online Business in Just 7 Days

 After you’ve sorted your subscribers into different segments, you can send them effective autoresponders.

-By using segmentation and automation tools you can boost your opening rates and generate more engagement.
+By using segmentation and email automation tools, you can boost your opening rates and generate more engagement.

-The startup plan allows you 5,000 contacts with unlimited emails and all the features listed above for only $27 per month.
+The Startup plan allows you 5,000 contacts with unlimited emails and all the features listed above for only $27/month.

 Mailchimp is another great tool for people who are starting out.

-The more advanced features (such as automation) are available on the paid plans, and if you want to combine your product sales with emails, it gets expensive.
+The more advanced features (such as automation) are only available on the paid plans, and if you want to combine your product sales with emails, it gets expensive.

-Their paid plans range from $10 per month to $30 per month and offer a subscriber limit of up to 2,500 contacts.
+Their paid plans range from $10/month to $30/month and offer a subscriber limit of up to 2,500 contacts.

 Mailjet is an email service provider used by more than 150,000 companies.

-They also offer a free version as well as paid options.
+They offer a free version as well as paid options.

 Mailjet’s free version allows you to send 6,000 emails per month with a daily limit of 200 emails.

-The basic plans start at $9.65 per month — for up to 30,000 emails, then increase as you want or need to send more emails.
+The Essential plan starts at $15/month — for up to 15,000 emails — then increases as you want or need to send more emails.

-While Mailjet is a capable email marketing software, some options such as segmentation and A/B testing aren’t available on the basic plan.
+While Mailjet is a capable email marketing software, some options such as marketing automation and A/B testing aren’t available on this plan.